Area Head, Real Estate and the Built Environment MDes area group

 Jesse M. Keenan is a member of the faculty of the Graduate School of Design where he teaches courses and conducts research in the fields of urban development and climate adaptation.
-Keenan serves as the Co-Director for the Real Estate and Built Environment (REBE) degree program (MDes) and formerly served as the Research Director of the Center for Urban Real Estate (CURE.), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
+Keenan serves as the Area Head for the Real Estate and Built Environment (REBE) degree program (MDes) and formerly served as the Research Director of the Center for Urban Real Estate (CURE.), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
 Keenan has previously advised on matters concerning real estate, housing and the environment for agencies of the U.S. Government, Fortune 500 Companies, not-for-profit community enterprises and international development NGOs.
 Keenan has previously held various teaching, research and visiting appointments at the Harvard Joint Center for Housing Studies, University of Miami School of Law, the University of Amsterdam and The Bauhaus Academy in Dessau, Germany.

 Under two presidential administrations, Keenan has served as the Vice-Chair for the U.S. Community Resilience Panel, a federal interagency initiative formerly under the White House Climate Action Plan, and as editorial team co-lead for the Built Environment at the U.S. Climate Resilience Toolkit at climate.gov.
 Keenan previously served as a member of the U.S. Department of Homeland Security’s Regional Disaster Sheltering and Housing Recovery Planning Team and as a member of Mayor Bloomberg’s NYC Task Force for Building Resiliency.
 Presently, Keenan serves on the Climate Change Working Group for the 4th Regional Plan for NYC.
 Keenan also serves as a climate change advisor to the national organizations of the American Institute for Architects (AIA) and the America Society of Civil Engineers (ASCE).
 Keenan serves as Associate Editor (Built Environment) for the Encyclopedia of Climate Resilience (Nature Springer) and as an Associate Editor of the International Journal of Climate Change Strategies and Management (Emerald).
 Keenan advised the Rebuild By Design and the National Disaster Resilience Competitions and previously served as co-chair for the 2016 North American Symposium on Climate Change Adaptation.
 Keenan has conducted climate adaptation research with various cities around the globe including Amsterdam, Boston, Miami, New York City (NYC), Rotterdam, Sao Paulo, Rio de Janeiro, Stockholm and Tokyo.
 Keenan serves as an Expert Reviewer for the U.N.'s Intergovernmental Panel on Climate Change (IPCC).